metamn/inu-v2-b/react-src/src/components/Icon/Icon.md

 	<summary>###Defines the prop types

 </summary>
+* The class name

+* The click handler

 * The size multiplier.
 The width and height of the icon will be `line-height * size`.

 * The icon status

 * The icon itself.
 Preferably in SVG format.

-* The props used for styling

 </details>